 Additionally, European/UK data protection laws, including the GDPR, generally restrict the transfer of personal data from the EEA, including the EU, United Kingdom and Switzerland, to the U.S. and most other countries (except those deemed to be adequate by the European Commission/UK Secretary of State as applicable) unless the parties to the transfer have implemented specific safeguards to protect the transferred personal data.
 While previously U.S. companies could rely on self-certification to the EU-U.S. and Swiss-U.S. Privacy Shield frameworks administered by the U.S. Department of Commerce as one of these safeguards to legitimize transfers from the EU and Switzerland to the US, this has been invalidated by the Court of Justice of the European Union ("CJEU").
 The CJEU found that the Standard Contractual Clauses ("SCCs"), one of the primary safeguards for legitimizing data transfers, were valid in principle, but placed obligations on the parties entering into them including to verify whether an adequate level of protection is provided in the recipient jurisdiction, and whether additional measures are required to bring the level of protection in line with EU standards.
 Following this decision, the European Data Protection Board issued guidance on how organizations should approach international data transfers of GDPR-covered personal data, including the supplemental measures companies can adopt to help protect against overarching surveillance outside of the EU.
 In June 2021, the European Commission adopted a new set of SCCs aimed at enabling lawful transfers of personal data to non-adequate countries outside the EEA, the deadline for the adoption of which was the 27 December 2022.
-There are also recent developments regarding data transfers in the UK, which formally approved two mechanisms for transferring UK data overseas and that came into force on 21 March 2022: the International Data Transfer Agreement or the International Data Transfer Addendum to the SCCs.
-The UK Information Commissioner's Office also issu
+There are also recent developments regarding data transfers of personal data to non-adequate countries outside the EEA, the deadline for the adoption of which was the 27 December 2022: the International Data Transfer Agreement or the International Data Transfer Addendum to the SCCs.
+The UK Information Commissioner's Office also issued